Honorary Alumnus/na Award

 An award shall be presented to an honoree.

 The award will be presented by the President of the MU Alumni Association during the annual University Honors & Awards Convocation.
 The award recipient will be notified of their award beforehand.

 2015 HONORARY ALUMNI AWARD RECIPIENT - GERALD C. ECKERT

 Gerald C. Eckert has devoted the majority of his career to being a champion for public higher education and, in particular, for Millersville University.
 He recently retired as Millersville’s Vice President for University Advancement after almost 30 years.

-In 2012 he was appointed to serve on the Governor’s Advisory Commission on Postsecondary Education.
-His community activities include board memberships of the Lancaster Chamber of Commerce and Industry, the Fulton Opera House, Lancaster Regional Medical Center, the Lancaster Symphony Orchestraa, the Pennsylvania State System Advancement Officers, Lancaster Golf Association, the Lancaster Art Museum, Lancaster Library System and the Linden Hall School.
+In 2012, he was appointed to serve on the Governor’s Advisory Commission on Postsecondary Education.
+His community activities include board memberships on the Lancaster Chamber of Commerce and Industry, the Fulton Opera House, Lancaster Regional Medical Center, the Lancaster Symphony Orchestra, the Pennsylvania State System Advancement Officers, Lancaster Golf Association, the Lancaster Art Museum, Lancaster Library System and the Linden Hall School.

 2014 HONORARY ALUMNI AWARD RECIPIENT - HARVEY OWEN